ecodata-technology/entsoc-2024-cloud-workshop/README.md

 6. Change default execution role: `Use an existing role` > `entsoc2024-lambda-role`.

 ### Hello World
-10. In the `Code` tab, test the default function:
+7. In the `Code` tab, test the default function:
     - Click `Test` > `Create new test event`.
     - Click `Invoke`.
     - Inspect the `Output` for results.
-7. Change line 4 ("TODO") to: `name = event['name']`
+8. Change line 4 ("TODO") to: `name = event['name']`
-8. Change the argument to `json.dumps` to: `'Hello, ' + name + '!'`
+9. Change the argument to `json.dumps` to: `'Hello, ' + name + '!'`
-9. Click `Deploy` to save your changes.
+10. Click `Deploy` to save your changes.
 Wait for function to update.
-10. Update the existing test event:
+11. Update the existing test event:
     - Change `key1` to `name`, and `value1` to `you gorgeous cloud user` (or whatever you want).
     - Click `Invoke`.

 ### Deploy An Insect Phenology Model
-1. Deploy the phenology model code:
+12. Deploy the phenology model code:
     - In another browser tab, navigate to the workshop S3 bucket.
     - Select `lambda_deployment.zip` and copy the `URL` (not `S3 URI`) to your clipboard.
     - In the Lambda Console, under the `Code` tab, select `Upload from` > `Amazon S3 location` and paste the URL.
 Hit `Save`.
     - Wait for the function to update, and take a minute to browse the new code.
-2. Configure a new test with the following event:
+13. Configure a new test:
-    - where `XX` is your 2-digit guest user number.
+    - Replace the default test event with the following JSON, where `XX` is your 2-digit guest user number.
 E.g, `guestuser3` would use `20230103`.
 ``` python
 {
     "date": "202301XX",